sirine-db/Datathon/README.md

 ## 📌RESULTS
-An accuracy of 96% was achieved by using .... &....&&....model
+An accuracy of 96% was achieved by using  model

 ## 👥 Contributors

 Ines Djazari
 Nait cherif Sabrinel
 Dob Serine
 Laadi Meriem

 ##  📝Final Note
 This project was developed as part of a datathon organized by Micro Club.
 For more details, visit the following link: [https://microquest.microclub.info/challenges/671139aeaab8d87843b46963].